PharkMillups/killer-talks/README.md

 * The speaker didn't use slides, and it blew your mind
 * The production quality (filming, editing, etc.) were exceptional and should be emulated
 * Someone took a huge risk and blew you away (like killing production nodes mid-talk)

-These also might be helpful for those of you seeking pre-talk inspiration. ("Talent borrows.
-Genius Steals.")

 As usual, **pull requests are encouraged**.
 I'll be updating this regularly but there are scores of killer talks out there, and I've only seen a trivial portion of them. *If you're contributing a talk, include a few words on why you're adding it and some sort of self-attribution so that people can know from whom it came.*